 The MHRA acknowledge that reporting timelines for SAEs, DSURs and End of Trial notifications may be delayed due to capacity issues.
-Such temporary deviations from the reporting timelines stated in the protocol do not have to be notified as a substantial amendment, and normal processes should resume as soon as possible once the capacity issues have been resolved.
+Such temporary deviations from the reporting timelines stated in the protocol do not have to be notified as a substantial amendment.
+If your DSUR is delayed, please provide a rationale in the cover letter.
+Normal processes should resume as soon as possible once the capacity issues have been resolved.

 You don’t need to seek any approvals for this, but you need to place a file-note in the Study/Trial Master File recording the temporary halt.
 Once the current emergency is over, you can restart recruitment.